nakulmitra/database-postgresql/notes/sequentialScanOverIndexScan.md

-# PostgreSQL Tutorial - Why PostgreSQL Uses Sequential Scan Even If Index Exists
+# Why PostgreSQL Uses Sequential Scan Even If Index Exists

 PostgreSQL is known for its intelligent and cost-based query planner.
 However, many developers are surprised when PostgreSQL performs a **Sequential Scan (Seq Scan)** even though an index exists on the filtered column.
 Understanding why this happens is essential for effective **query performance tuning** and **indexing strategy**.